Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Related Work

-\myparagraph{Generative models for perception tasks} is a promising field, which aims to enhance the performance of perception models with the capability of generative models.
-Several pioneer works have proposed to generate perception datasets with diffusion models.
+\myparagraph{Generative Models for Perception Tasks} is a rapidly growing field that aims to enhance the performance of perception models by utilizing the vast prior knowledge of generative models.
+Several pioneering works have proposed generating perception datasets with diffusion models.
 For instance, \cite{synclass} and \cite{bigdatamyth} verified the effectiveness of datasets synthesized by generative models in fundamental perception tasks, \ie, image classification, and object detection.
 StableRep~\cite{stablerep} argues that training modern self-supervised methods on synthetic images from Stable Diffusion Models can yield impressive results.
 The learned representations often surpass those learned from real images of the same sample size.
-DatasetDM~\cite{datasetdm} leverages the prior of stable diffusion model by training customized perception decoders upon the output of the UNet~\cite{unet}, and then employs it to generate pseudo labels for semantic segmentation, depth estimation, and 2D human pose estimation.
+DatasetDM~\cite{datasetdm} leverages the prior of the Stable Diffusion model by training customized perception decoders upon the output of the UNet~\cite{unet} and then employs it to generate pseudo labels for semantic segmentation, depth estimation, and 2D human pose estimation.